anthrax3/ansible-ezjail-bsd/README-BSD-LOCAL.md

 # 1. Install Ansible on Free BSD as follows
-# ssh to the remote system where you are setting up jails)
+## ssh to the remote system where you are setting up jails

-  ssh username@remote-freebsd-server.com
+*The reason for going into the remote system is because this playbook takes long (hours) to run and running ansible the normal way is not recommended* ssh username@remote-freebsd-server.com

-# and then execute the below
+## and then execute the below
   pkg install lang/python
   pkg install ansible